-If you have a discretionary trust, then 30 June 2023 is a very important date for you!
-Trust distribution resolutions must be completed before this deadline.
-Failure to complete a trust distribution resolution prior to the end of the financial year (EOFY) could result in the trust paying tax at the top marginal rate (up to 47%).
-Continue reading for more information from our accountants.
+If you have a discretionary trust, then 30 June 2025 is an important date you won’t want to miss.
+Failing to complete your trust distribution resolution before the end of the financial year (EOFY) could see your trust taxed at the top marginal rate (up to 47%).

 Table of Contents